State governance choices

 Summary

-Member of Parliament Urmas Reinsalu submitted an inquiry to Prime Minister Kristen Michal regarding the state's governance choices, focusing primarily on the development of anti-drone capabilities and the division of competencies.
-Reinsalu highlighted concerns regarding the difference in areas of responsibility between the Police and Border Guard Board (PPA) and the Defense Forces depending on the drone's altitude, asked about the protocol for the use of weapons when neutralizing attack drones, and inquired about the schedule for the acquisition and implementation of the acoustic surveillance system.
+Riigikogu member Urmas Reinsalu submitted an interpellation to Prime Minister Kristen Michal regarding the state's governance choices, focusing primarily on drone defense capability and security issues.
+The impetus for this was a recent drone incident in Estonia and the shooting down of Russian drones in Poland.
+Reinsalu asked about changing the division of competence between the areas of responsibility of the Police and Border Guard Board (PPA) and the Defence Forces, the protocol for the use of weapons in liquidating attack drones, and the acquisition and implementation timeline of an acoustic surveillance system capable of detecting low-flying drones.

 Decisions Made 1